“There is a striking resemblance between the act of love and the ministrations of a torturer.”

 Charles looked at her, bewildered.
 "What the hell are you talking about?"

 “You pick up a woman walking alone.
 You make conversation and find out where she's going, how many people are in the house, how many kids she has.
-Everything you want to know for the plan.”
+Everything you want to know.”

 “Grandmother, what big eyes you have!”